 Max.
 30 participants, upon registration

-Type of event: Introductory oral presentation and group discussion
+Type of event: Introductory oral presentation with workshop

 Cost for participants: free, upon registration

 Organizer: Anna Probert and Giovanni Vimercati, University of Fribourg, Switzerland.